I Don't Remember (Peter Gabriel song)

-"I Don't Remember" is a song written and recorded by English rock musician Peter Gabriel, released as the fourth and final single from his third eponymous studio album in 1980.
-Although originally only released as an A-side single in the United States and Canada, a live version released with the album Plays Live (1983) reached No. 62 on the UK Singles Chart and remained in the Top 75 in Britain for 4 weeks.
+"I Don't Remember" is a song written and recorded by the English rock musician Peter Gabriel, released as the fourth and final single from his third eponymous studio album in 1980.
+Although originally only released as an A-side single in the United States and Canada, a live version released with the album Plays Live (1983) reached No. 62 on the UK singles chart and remained in the Top 75 in Britain for 4 weeks.
 The song was included in Gabriel's compilation album Shaking the Tree (1990) and two different versions were included in Flotsam and Jetsam (2019).

 Background and recording

+Original version

 Early iterations of the song were performed by Gabriel on the tour to promote his second eponymous studio album (a.k.a.
-"Scratch", having debuted on the concert on 23 August 1978.

-The basic tracks for first studio recording of "I Don't Remember" were laid down by Gabriel and his backing band at Trident Studios, London during a day off on the "Scratch" tour in Autumn 1978, co-produced by Stephen W. Tayler.
-A week later, work on the song continued at Atlantic Studios in New York on tour, where overdubs were done including Robert Fripp's guitar, followed by vocals and mixing at Paragon Studios in Chicago.
-This marked the beginning of work on his third studio album, for which the song would be re-recorded.
+"Scratch").
+In the spring of 1979, the song was also performed with Kate Bush at a memorial concert in Dorset for Bill Duffield, Bush's former lighting engineer who died from injuries sustained from a fall during her first tour.
+Gabriel built the demo of "I Don't Remember" around a programmable PAiA rhythm box.
+The basic tracks for the first studio recording of "I Don't Remember" were laid down by Gabriel and his backing band at Trident Studios, London during a day off on the "Scratch" tour in 1978, co-produced by Stephen W. Tayler.
+This song was recorded in August during the same session as "Not One of Us", "Games Without Frontiers", and "Family Snapshot".
+A week later, work on "I Don't Remember" continued at Atlantic Studios in New York on tour, where overdubs were done including Robert Fripp's guitar, followed by vocals and mixing at Paragon Studios in Chicago.

 The early studio version of the song was originally planned to be released as the A-side of the first single from the album in Europe and Japan, however a Charisma Records executive thought the guitar solos were not radio-friendly.
 This version was later relegated to the B-side of the single "Games Without Frontiers" from Peter Gabriel (3: Melt) in those territories.

-The song made pioneering use of the Fairlight CMI, using samples of milk bottles being smashed and bricks being banged for the melody.
+Another take of the song was recorded in September 1978 with the lineup minus Fripp, although this version went unused.